Contactless Payment Cards

 - Book 4 Cardholder, Attendant and Acquirer Interface Requirements.

-An EMV application is not an implementation specification.
+is not an implementation specification.
 But a Card Scheme implementation specs of:

 - VIS (VSDC)